mackimaow/Pascal-Compiler/README.md

 ## User Manual

 To compile the user source code for pascal, one should first compile the source code for the compiler using the make file within the project directory.
-This is done by executing the following command:
+It is worth noting that "gcc", "lex", and "yacc" are all dependenacies and must be downloaded in order to build the compiler from the source presented in this repository.
+After this is done, the source can be compiled to x86 intel assembly by executing the following command:
 > make all

 Alternatively, one could use the following command: